This item is sold. It has been placed here in our online archives as a service for researchers and collectors.

 Folding pocket map of South Carolina by J. H.Colton showing the townships, counties, county seats, villages, railroads, canals and cities of the state.
 Raised topography and rivers depicted throughout.
 Hand-colored in tones of pink, yellow, blue and orange, with red outline, within the usual decorative vine border associated with Colton maps.
 An inset map of Charleston is lower left.
 Population census data is on verso.
 The inside front cover has advertisements for other cartography products by Colton & Co. and the outer cover is embossed with raised decoration, the title in gold.

 Between 1831 and 1890, the Colton firm dominated American map publishing and their atlases were the finest produced in the U.S. during the 19th century.
-The company was founded by Joseph H. Colton, who had no formal training in geography or cartography; his principal role was to manage the production and distribution of the maps.
-He began by publishing maps drawn by David H. Burr in the 1830s.
+The company was founded by Joseph Hutchins Colton (1800-1893), who had no formal training in geography or cartography; he began by purchasing copyrights of maps prepared by other individuals or companies, and his principal role was to manage the production and distribution of the maps.
+His first maps were drawn by the esteemed cartographer David H. Burr in the 1830s.
+By the 1850s Colton was also publishing guidebooks, atlases and immigrant and railroad maps.
 The firm was renamed G.W. & C.B.
 Colton in the 1860s when Colton was succeeded by his sons -- George Woolworth Colton (1827-1901) and Charles B. Colton (c.
 1831-1916).
-It is believed that George Colton compiled the company’s 1855 Atlas of the World and served thereafter as the firm’s principal map compiler, cartographer and engraver.
-The company continued to publish maps and atlases until 1892.
-Whether they were bought out or simply ceased production at that point is not known.
-According to map historian Walter W. Ristow: “At that date, wax engraving had been adopted as a reproduction medium by most of the large American cartographic publishers.
-Having built their business on engraving and lithography, the Coltons were apparently unwilling to reorganize it.”
+It is believed that George Colton compiled the company's 1855 Atlas of the World and served thereafter as the firm's principal map compiler, cartographer and engraver.

 Full publication information: Joseph H. Colton, 86 Cedar St. New York